Seeing your dog in pain is never easy, and of course, you want to do whatever you can to bring them relief as soon as possible.

 NSAIDs made for dogs are effective at reducing pain, inflammation, and fever – without the dangerous side effects that human painkillers can have.

 Some of the most common NSAIDs for dogs include:

 These medications are often prescribed to reduce inflammation, swelling, stiffness, and pain for dogs who are recovering from surgery or suffering from chronic inflammatory diseases such as arthritis or hip dysplasia.

 NSAIDs for dogs are usually safe but in some cases can result in kidney, liver, or digestive problems.
 If you notice any changes in your dog after giving NSAIDs – such as vomiting, diarrhea, or changes in your dog’s behavior or eating habits – contact your veterinarian immediately.

 NSAIDs are usually quite effective at relieving pain, but if your dog needs a higher degree of pain relief, your veterinarian may prescribe tramadol or gabapentin:

 - Tramadol is a synthetic opioid analgesic that is used to manage moderate to severe pain.
 Veterinarians commonly prescribe it after surgery and invasive medical procedures, and it’s sometimes used to treat other conditions that cause acute pain, such as injuries, or for arthritis pain.
 Side effects may include upset stomach, vomiting, and dizziness.

-- Gabapentin is used to treat pain from damaged nerves, and can be helpful in managing chronic pain or cancer pain in dogs.
-While it is not FDA approved for veterinary use, it is a commonly accepted practice for veterinarians to use this medication in dogs.
+- Gabapentin is used to treat pain from damaged nerves and can help manage chronic pain or cancer pain in dogs.
+While it is not FDA-approved for veterinary use, it is a commonly accepted practice for veterinarians to use this medication in dogs.